RithikTripathi/Excel-Sales-Dashboard/README.md

 # Excel-Sales-Dashboard
-Using advanced concepts of md excel, A simple and dynamic Dashboard designed to provide insights precisely.
+Using sophisticated Excel principles, a straightforward, dynamic dashboard created to deliver accurate insights.